DevelopedBy-Siva/driver-fatigue-detection/README.md

-# drowsiness-detection
+# driver-fatigue-detection

-There are two model implemented,
+There are two models implemented,

 - using CNN
 - using Yolov5